 Now, Beehiiv lets you create visual automation flows using a drag-and-drop workflow builder.
 You can add steps, time delays, and conditional branches to create highly tailored journeys for each customer.
 Plus, the trigger feature lets you trigger automated flows based on actions a subscriber has taken, including when and where they signed up, and whether they’ve upgraded to your paid newsletter.

-Kit offers a similar level of automation.
+Kit offers a similar level of automation, with an even wider library of templates to get started (including upsell sequences and abandoned cart campaigns).
 You can create advanced workflows in the visual editor.
 These can be based on a wide range of triggers, including purchases, website visits, link clicks, and more.
 You can also set up complex automation chains, including conditional paths (e.g. “if/then” conditions).

 Reporting